docker-hy/docker-hy.github.io/data/part-2/index.md

 hidden: false
 ---

-This part introduces container orchestration with docker-compose and relevant concepts such as *docker network*.
+This part introduces container orchestration with Docker Compose and relevant concepts such as *docker network*.
 By the end of this part you are able to:

 * Run a group of containerized applications that interact with each other via HTTP